chriseldredge/Klondike/README.md

 This puts the built app into `./dist`.

-_Note_: `grunt build` will clean the dist directory, so you will need to run MSBuild again if you are testing the .NET back end locally.
+_Note_: `grunt build` will call msbuild if available to build the .NET components.
+Use `grunt build --force` to ignore the warning.

 ### .NET Back End